Cheltenham: Education

+Local media

+Local TV coverage is served by both BBC Midlands Today and BBC Points West on BBC One, ITV News Central and ITV News West Country on ITV1.

+Cheltenham’s local radio stations are BBC Radio Gloucestershire on 104.7 FM, Greatest Hits Radio South West on 107.5 FM, Heart West on 102.4 FM and Cheltenham Radio which broadcast during the Cheltenham Festival.

+The town is served by the local newspaper, Gloucestershire Echo.

 Sport and leisure

 Cheltenham Racecourse, in the nearby village of Prestbury, is the home of National Hunt, or jumps, racing in the UK.
 Meetings are hosted from October to April.
 The highlight of the season is the Cheltenham Gold Cup, which is normally held in the middle of March, during the Cheltenham Festival.

-The town's football teams are the professional team Cheltenham Town F.C., who play in the Football League One, and semi-professional sides Bishop's Cleeve, who play in the Hellenic League Premier, Cheltenham Saracens F.C. in the Hellenic League Division One and more recently Montpellier Football Club, founded in 2021 by Liam Bond and Sam Collier and currently boasting a senior first team, a development team and a newly founded women's team.
+The town's football teams are the professional team Cheltenham Town F.C., who play in the Football League Two, and semi-professional sides Bishop's Cleeve, who play in the Hellenic League Premier, Cheltenham Saracens F.C. in the Hellenic League Division One.

-Amateur rugby union clubs include Cheltenham R.F.C., Cheltenham Saracens RFC, Cheltenham North R.F.C., Old Patesians R.F.C., Smiths Rugby and Cheltenham Civil Service R.F.C.
+Amateur rugby union clubs include Cheltenham Tigers R.F.C., Cheltenham Saracens RFC, Cheltenham North R.F.C., Old Patesians R.F.C., Smiths Rugby and Cheltenham Civil Service R.F.C.

 In rugby league, university side Gloucestershire All Golds were admitted into the semi-professional Championship 1.
 The Cheltenham Rugby Festival is a rugby league nines event held in May.

 The town has one golf course, Lilley Brook, in Charlton Kings.

 Cheltenham has one of the largest croquet clubs in the country, and is home to the headquarters of the national body of the sport, the Croquet Association.
 The East Glos tennis, squash and women's hockey club, which was founded in 1885, is also located in the town.

 Sandford Parks Lido is one of the largest outdoor pools in England.
 There is a 50 m main pool, a children's pool and paddling pool, set in landscaped gardens.
 Sandford Parks Lido is the home of Cheltenham Swimming and Water Polo Club.
 In 2021, Cheltenham Borough Council gave Sandford Parks Lido a new 35-year lease to continue operating the lido.